Give thanks this Turkey Day with a few meaningful additions to your holiday tablescape. And all you need is some

 Admit it, after years of dreaming about making it to the adult table, you secretly wish you could go back to the children’s table.
 Why not make this the year to make that dream come true.
-Forget the fancy linens and cover the table in paper!
+Forget the fancy linens and cover the table in kraft paper!
 Adorn the table with crayons and cardboard placemats.
 Play games like tic tac toe or hangman or a Thanksgiving version of Pictionary by drawing what you are most thankful for and have your fellow dinner guests guess what it is.
 You can even add these coloring page menus to the table to occupy your little helpers while they wait for the food to be ready.

 Share the love

 Thanksgiving dinners are meals of abundance, and there is no need to scale down.
-Share your meal with friends and family in a socially distanced way by dropping off leftovers of the turkey, stuffing and all the trimmings.
+Share your meal with friends and family by packaging up leftovers of the turkey, stuffing and all the trimmings.
 After all, isn’t one of the best parts of Thanksgiving the turkey sandwich you make the next day?
 And share the sweetness of the holiday with a slice or two of pie.
 Just package them in to-go boxes with festive labels and drop off with friends and family and keep the Thanksgiving spirit alive.

 No matter who is at your Thanksgiving table this year, let's give thanks for the people in our lives.
 And make room to display our gratitude with a little paper and cardboard.